 The battery performance of the Razer Opus is excellent.
 Despite advertising 25 hours of battery life, our unit lasts nearly 33 hours from a single charge with ANC turned on, which is longer than that of the Wyze Noise-Cancelling Headphones Wireless.
 They also feature an auto-off timer to help conserve even more battery life.
 Unfortunately, while they charge faster than advertised, they still take around 3.5 hours, which is a long time, and you can't use them while charging, which is a shame.

 The dedicated companion app for the Razer Opus is decent.
-You can access the following EQ presets to help customize their sound to your liking: 'Amplified', 'Enhanced Bass', 'Enhanced Clarity', and 'Vocal'.
-You can also turn on and off the 'auto pause' and 'resume' features as well as the THX virtual soundstage feature and adjust the auto-off timer.
+The original Razer Opus app has been discontinued and replaced with the Razer Audio app.
+Unfortunately, this new app offers less functionality than its predecessor, and there's no longer a graphic EQ to help you fine-tune their sound.
+That said, you can access the following EQ presets to help customize their sound to your liking: 'Amplified', 'Enhanced Bass', 'Enhanced Clarity', and 'Vocal'.
+You can also turn on and off the 'auto pause' and 'resume' features as well as the THX preset and adjust the auto-off timer.

 Update 09/16/2021: Razer now retails a different version of these headphones.
 This version has the serial number starting with 'INXX', and they no longer support the aptX codec.
 Instead, they have 'Gaming Mode', advertised to offer lower latency.
 However, our model is the older version, with a serial number starting with 'TIXX', and still supports aptX codec.
 If you want to confirm which version you have, you can find instructions on how to find the serial number under the 'FAQs' section of this Razer support page.
 As a result, we haven't retested our headphones, and the results remain unchanged.